Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/StudyGuide.md

 Pass information between view controllers using segues and also using the manual approach.

-**Outcome 1:Build an app using UIKit components including: UIViews, UIViewControllers, UITableViews, UICollectionViews and custom classes.**
+**Outcome 1: Build an app using UIKit components including: UIViews, UIViewControllers, UITableViews, UICollectionViews and custom classes.**

 Ways we learned about this in the course
 - All of the course tutorials used UIKit for their graphical components either using storyboards or having them programmatically.